-Animals suffer from allergies in exactly the same way people do.
+Animals suffer from environmental allergies in exactly the same way people do.
 In fact, dogs and cats can react just as severely as their human companions to environmental allergens – and eventually develop reactions that can go from mild to life-threatening.

 Environmental allergies (also known as atopic dermatitis or atopy) can be caused by direct contact or by your pet inhaling the allergen.